mkirwa/CYBOLC/CCTC/Networking/ClassNotes.md

 Look at the 8 bit to identify if a MAC address is a unicast or a multi-cast.
 It's easy nowadays to spoof a mac address because they're no longer burned in and can be changed by coding it with software.

+VLAN TYPES
+- default vlan
+- data vlan
+- voice - VOIP
+- Management - Switch and router management
+- Native - Untagged traffic

+What addresses change during data transfer?
+Is it source addresses or destination addresses...

+VLAN hopping -> What is this?

+RARP request and wait for an RARP reply?
+GRATUITOUS ARP ????

+BPDUs and STP

+### Layer 2 ###
+Practice of "borrowing" host bits and used them as subnet bits.
+How fragmentations can be used to perform attacks!!!
+IPV4 Auto configuration vulnerability
+- Rogue DHCP
+- Evil Twin
+- DHCP Starvation

+Traceroute port using udp is port 53 and using tcp is 80?

+sudo tcpdump host 8.8.8.8 -n
+sudo traceroute 8.8.8.8 -T

+ICMPV4 Attacks
+ICMP
+SMURF attack
+ICMP Covert Channels
+Oversized ICMP messages
+Firewalking (traceroute)

+IPV6 packets will always be 40 bytes long.

+Summary addresses... the addresses that are advertised.

+P@cket_C@rv1ng

+N3tw0rkFund3m3nt@ls

+Task 1: Frame and Packet Headers
+START FLAG: P@cket_C@rv1ng

+Utilize the /home/activity_resources/pcaps/packet-headers.pcapng for this activity.

+CISCO switches - CDP
+Router Information - RIP